dataninja-python/iGarageSale/README.md

 ## Stretch Goals
 * allow people to make an offer above or below the purchase price
 * allow price to move over time
+* encrypt password with bcrypt pre putting it in the db

 ##Technology Stack
 * nodejs = backend javascript